-The above question is not very precise.
-Let us reformulate it as a question relating to the result of some experiment which we could perform.
-Suppose that we were to fire a single photon at a polaroid film, and then look to see whether or not it emerges from the other side.
-The possible results of the experiment are that either a whole photon, whose energy is equal to the energy of the incident photon, is observed, or no photon is observed.
-Any photon which is transmitted though the film must be polarized perpendicular to the optic axis.
+The previous question is not very precise.
+Let us reformulate it as a question relating to the result of some experiment that we could perform.
+Suppose that we were to fire a single photon at a polarizing film, and then look to see whether or not it emerges on the other side.
+The possible results of the experiment are that either a whole photon (whose energy is equal to the energy of the incident photon) is observed, or no photon is observed.
+Any photon that is transmitted though the film must be polarized perpendicular to the film's optic axis.
 Furthermore, it is impossible to imagine (in physics) finding part of a photon on the other side of the film.
 If we repeat the experiment a great number of times then, on average, a fraction of the photons are transmitted through the film, and a fraction are absorbed.
-Thus, we conclude that a photon has a probability of being transmitted as a photon polarized in the plane perpendicular to the optic axis, and a probability of being absorbed.
+Thus, given that the trials are statistically independent of one another, we must conclude that a photon has a probability of being transmitted as a photon polarized in the plane perpendicular to the optic axis, and a probability of being absorbed.
 These values for the probabilities lead to the correct classical limit for a beam containing a large number of photons.

 Note that we have only been able to preserve the individuality of photons, in all cases, by abandoning the determinacy of classical theory, and adopting a fundamentally probabilistic approach.
-We have no way of knowing whether an individual obliquely polarized photon is going to be absorbed by or transmitted through a polaroid film.
+We have no way of knowing whether an individual obliquely polarized photon is going to be absorbed by, or transmitted through, a polarizing film.
 We only know the probability of each event occurring.
-This is a fairly sweeping statement, but recall that the state of a photon is fully specified once its energy, direction of propagation, and polarization are known.
-If we imagine performing experiments using monochromatic light, normally incident on a polaroid film, with a particular oblique polarization, then the state of each individual photon in the beam is completely specified, and there is nothing left over to uniquely determine whether the photon is transmitted or absorbed by the film.
+This is a fairly sweeping statement.
+Recall, however, that the state of a photon is fully specified once its energy, direction of propagation, and polarization are known.
+If we imagine performing experiments using monochromatic light, normally incident on a polarizing film, with a particular oblique polarization, then the state of each individual photon in the beam is completely specified, and nothing remains to uniquely determine whether the photon is transmitted or absorbed by the film.

-The above discussion about the results of an experiment with a single obliquely polarized photon incident on a polaroid film answers all that can be legitimately asked about what happens to the photon when it reaches the film.
-Questions as to what decides whether the photon is transmitted or not, or how it changes its direction of polarization, are illegitimate, since they do not relate to the outcome of a possible experiment.
-Nevertheless, some further description is needed in order to allow the results of this experiment to be correlated with the results of other experiments which can be performed using photons.
+The above discussion about the results of an experiment with a single obliquely polarized photon incident on a polarizing film answers all that can be legitimately asked about what happens to the photon when it reaches the film.
+Questions as to what determines whether the photon is transmitted or not, or how it changes its direction of polarization, are illegitimate, because they do not relate to the outcome of a possible experiment.
+Nevertheless, some further description is needed, in order to allow the results of this experiment to be correlated with the results of other experiments that can be performed using photons.